mrbid/VoxelPaint/README.md

 * V = Copies the selected nodes to the currently pointed position, the point you started the selection from is the point you will copy from at the new pointed location.
 * B = Fill selected nodes with selected color.
 * N = Delete selected nodes.

-Arrow Keys can be used to move the view around.

-Your state is automatically saved on exit.
-A backup `world.db2.idle` is updated every time no input is detected for over 3 minutes.

-You can customize the 17 block tileset, in your dataPath you will find a `tiles.ppm` image file, edit this file and save it as a PPM with a `P6 272 16 255` header.
-[Krita](https://krita.org) or [KolourPaint](https://apps.kde.org/en-gb/kolourpaint/) can edit PPM files.

-You can change the mouse sensitivity by passing the new sensitivity as the 1st command line parameter *[default is 0.003]* `./vox 0.003`.